BigDataAnalyticsGroup/analysis-rmi/README.md

 Results will be written to `results/<experiment>.csv` in csv format with an appropriate header.

-Afterwards, the results can be plotted by runninhg `scripts/plot_<experiment>.py`, e.g., to plot the results of the experiment `index_comparison` proceed as follows.
+Afterwards, the results can be plotted by running `scripts/plot_<experiment>.py`, e.g., to plot the results of the experiment `index_comparison` proceed as follows.
 ```sh
 scripts/plot_index_comparison.py
 ```

-The plots will be prefixed by the experiment name and place in `results/`.
+The plots will be prefixed by the experiment name and placed in `results/`.

-### Running all Experiments
-A script for running all experiments at once will be added in a future commit.
-However, note that depending on your hardware, running all experiments might take days.

 ## Documentation

 Code documentation can be generated using `doxygen` by running the following command.
 ```sh
 doxygen Doxyfile